GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

     ./compute_cluster_for_hadoop.py shutdown <project ID> [--prefix <prefix>]

-In the application, Google Compute Engine instances use scratch disks for storage.
-Therefore, **all files on Hadoop cluster, including HDFS, are deleted** when the cluster is shut down.
-Since the application is not meant to maintain Hadoop cluster as persistent storage, important files must be kept in persistent storage, such as Google Cloud Storage.
+The application is designed to delete Google Compute Engine instances and disks when the cluster is shut down.
+Therefore, **all files on the Hadoop cluster, including HDFS, are deleted** when the cluster is shut down.
+For persistent storage beyond the lifespan of the cluster, use external persistent storage, such as Google Cloud Storage.

 #### Prefix and zone